Umeshkyadav314/portfolio-app/README.md

 ## Resume

-The site exposes a direct download for the PDF resume at `/Umesh_Resume.pdf` via the Download button on the hero section.
+Direct download available at `/Umesh_Resume.pdf` via the "Download Resume" button on the hero section.

 ## License